asyncapi/modelina/README.md

 Check out [the example](#example) to see how to use the library and [generators document](./docs/generators.md) for more info.

-> **NOTE**: Each implemented language has different options, dictated by the nature of the language, so the output can vary in support between languages.
+> **NOTE**: Each implemented language has different options, dictated by the nature of the language.

 ## Example